Aluxian/iOS-Custom-AlertView-Swift/README.md

 ## Install

-As simple as adding the following files to your project:
+As simple as adding the following file to your project:

-* CustomIOS7AlertView.h
-* CustomIOS7AlertView.m
+* CustomIOS7AlertView.swift

-## Change notes
+## Support

-The initWithParentView method is now deprecated.
-Please use the init method instead, where you don't need to pass a parent view at all. **In case the init doesn't work for you, please leave a note or open an issue here.**
+Only iOS 7 and newer.

 ## Quick start guide

-1. Create the UIView object `changed`
+1. Create a CustomIOS7AlertView instance

     ```
-    CustomIOS7AlertView *alertView = [[CustomIOS7AlertView alloc] init];
+    var alertView = CustomIOS7AlertView()
     ```

-2. Add some custom content to the alert view (optional)
+2. Add some custom content to the alert view

     ```
-    UIView *customView ..;

-    [alertView setContainerView:customView];
+    var customView: UIView = ...

+    alertView.setContainerView(customView)
     ```

 3. Display the dialog

     ```
-    [alertView show];
+    alertView.show()
     ```

 ## More functions